-Land Manager: GA State Parks
+Land Manager: Oglethorpe County Parks and Recreation

 What to Expect

 Shaking Rock has been described before as ‘Boat Rock without the texture’, a very fitting title.
 For the most part the granite looks and feels like boat rock.
 Many of the problems are short, with tricky mantles.
 There aren’t hundreds of rocks, but the ones that are there are super-concentrated, all within a stone’s throw.
 You can boulder all day without putting your pad on your back, or even taking your shoes off.
-There are enough boulders however to keep you busy for a day or two

 - The park closes at dark